Dripper: Token-Efficient Main HTML Extraction with a Lightweight LM: Methodology

 \subsection{Task Formulation}

-The system architecture detailed above effectively transforms the content extraction task into a well-defined \textbf{sequence labeling problem}.
-Formally, our pre-processing module converts an HTML document into a sequence of $n$ simplified blocks, $X = [x_1, x_2, \dots, x_n]$.
-Each block $x_i$ has a corresponding ground-truth label $y_i \in \{0, 1\}$, where 1 indicates main content and 0 indicates boilerplate.
-The core task is to train a model $f_\theta$ that takes the sequence $X$ as input and produces a predicted label sequence, $Y_{pred} = f_\theta(X)$, where $Y_{pred} = [y'_1, y'_2, \dots, y'_n]$.
-This predicted sequence is then used by the post-processing module to select the corresponding blocks from the \texttt{Mapping HTML} and construct the final \texttt{Main HTML}.
+The system architecture detailed above effectively transforms the content extraction task into a well-defined sequence labeling problem.
+Formally, the proposed framework transforms main content extraction into a sequence labeling problem.
+Let the pre-processed document be represented as a sequence of $n$ simplified blocks, denoted as $X = [x_1, x_2, \dots, x_n]$.
+Each block $x_i$ corresponds to a ground-truth binary label $y_i \in \{0, 1\}$, where $1$ represents main content and $0$ represents boilerplate.

-This sequence labeling formulation is highly efficient and reliable.
-By simplifying and chunking the input, the token load on the model is substantially reduced.
-Furthermore, framing the task as a classification of discrete blocks constrains the output to a simple sequence of binary labels.
-This design minimizes the required output length and, by avoiding free-form text generation, inherently eliminates the risk of hallucination, guaranteeing that the extracted content is a faithful subset of the original document.